-GA is a new way of thinking about human origins, and the anthropology of the human being.
-The anthropological discourse of the day always serves as an implicit structure in our conversations about politics, religion, economics, and our social lives.
+GA is a new way of thinking about the origin of the human.
+The anthropology we assume about ourselves always serves as an implicit structure in our conversations about politics, religion, economics, and our social lives.
 If we misunderstand our own anthropology, we will be forever mystified by our inability to make progress on some of these difficult questions.

-This origin story is powerful because it gives us a scene in which any human ability: our ability to do science, to be ironic, to love, to think, to dominate, etc can then be carefully explained first by reference to this scene of origin.
-The fundamental elements of the human are present on the scene.
-Desire, Resentment, Envy, and even Love.
-From these fundamental elements we can then construct a new and more accurate anthropology of the human being.
+GA’s hypothesis is powerful because it gives us a scene in which anything distinctly human: our ability to do science, to be ironic, to love, to think, etc can then be carefully explained by reference to this scene of origin.
 What follows from this new construction, this new vocabulary, and this new way of thinking is nothing short of a miracle.